 The thing is doing this has enabled me to recognize a good course and teacher when I see one.
 Stephen offers the best masterclass on the platform.
 He is an exceptional teacher.

 His instructions are clear, concise and his delivery is carefully paced.
 He also provides a range of different learning materials and techniques.
-This enables you to learn in the way that is best for you.
+This enables you to learn in a way that is best for you.